GRUESOME: Cresskill Woman Slain, Dumped In Overpeck Creek, Daughter And Older Teen In Custody

 Soon after, a Bergen County Sheriff's K-9 unit led officers to the 51-year-old victim's body, found in about four feet of water off the dock, Anzilotti told Daily Voice.

-The body was bound, wrapped in a sheet and weighed down with chunks of concrete, kitty litter and other items in a five-pound bucket, Anzilotti said.
+The body was bound, wrapped in a sheet and weighed with a five-pound bucket filled with chunks of concrete, kitty litter and other items, Anzilotti said.

+The victim had been stabbed several times at her home, he said.

-Her throat had been slashed, as well, multiple responders told Daily Voice.
+Her throat had been slashed, in addition to other stab and slash wounds, multiple responders told Daily Voice.

 Responders descended on the park, where an officer stopped a ride-share car nearby with the girl and the man, 19, inside.